smadesh2/smadesh2/README.md

 - 👋 Hi, I’m Sanjay Madesha
-- 👀 I’m interested in obtaining insights from data that can be used as a tool to help drive business decisions.
+- 👀 I’m interested in in helping businesses make better decisions by extracting insights from data.
 - 🌱 I’m currently enrolled in a Master's in Business Analytics program at Univerisity of Illinois at Chicago.

 <!---